ballerina-platform/ballerina-dev-website/components/healthcare/code/healthcare-bbe/ballerina-is-fhir.md

 ---
-title: 'FHIR ?
+title: 'FHIR?
 Ballerina is FHIR'
 description: With built-in support for FHIR (Fast Healthcare Interoperability Resources), Ballerina makes it easy to develop and deploy healthcare applications that can exchange and process FHIR resources.
 Ballerina's native FHIR capabilities enables healthcare developers to build scalable and flexible healthcare solutions that can adapt to changing healthcare needs and standards.
 url: 'https://github.com/ballerina-guides/healthcare-samples/blob/main/working_with_fhir/working_with_fhir_parsing.bal'
 ---